jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.08.02.md

     - We're planning to demo at the AMPO peer exchange
   - See new [multiple scenarios](https://github.com/gregorbj/VisionEval/wiki/Multiple-Scenarios) wiki page and cleaned-up issues/milestone
 ## VERSPM Documentation
-  - @Brian working on completing the VERSPM documentation so he can branch it for VEState improvement
+  - @Brian working on completing the VERSPM documentation so he can branch it for the VEState improvements [#16](https://github.com/gregorbj/VisionEval/milestone/16)